iamvijaydev/ng-augment-native-scroll/README.md

     </scroll-area>
 </connect-scrolls>
 ```
-`scrollArea` requires `connectScroll`.
-Similarly `connectScroll` expects `scrollArea` to define the scrollable areas to be connected.
+`scrollArea` requires `connectScroll` and `connectScroll` expects `scrollArea` to define the scrollable areas to be connected.
 Neither can be used alone.

-# kineticScroll: Usage
+# `kineticScroll` directive usage
 This directive can be used like the example below:
 ```html
 <kinetic-scroll options="options">